core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 # Current methods for Rekeying OSCORE {#sec-current-methods}

-Before the limit of 'q' or 'v' defined in {{limits}} has been reached for an OSCORE Security Context, the two peers have to establish a new OSCORE Security Context, in order to continue using OSCORE for secure communication.

-In practice, the two peers have to establish new Sender and Recipient Keys, as the keys actually used by the AEAD algorithm.
-When this happens, both peers reset their 'count_q' and 'count_v' values to 0 (see {{context}}).
+Two peers communicating using OSCORE may choose to renew their shared keying information by establishing a new OSCORE Security Context for a variety of reasons.
+A particular reason is approaching the limits set for key usage defined in {{limits}}.
+Practically, when the relevant limits have been reached for an OSCORE Security Context, the two peers have to establish a new OSCORE Security Context, in order to continue using OSCORE for secure communication.
+That is, the two peers have to establish new Sender and Recipient Keys, as the keys actually used by the AEAD algorithm.

+In addition to approaching the key usage limits, there may be other reasons for a peer to initiate a key update procedure.
+These include: the OSCORE Security Context approaching its expiration, as per the 'exp' parameter defined in {{common-context}}; application policies prescribing a regular key rollover; approaching the exhaustion of the Sender Sequence Number space in the OSCORE Sender Context.

+It is recommended that the peer initiating the key update procedure starts it with some margin before actually reaching the trigger event forcing it to performe a key update.
+For instance, performing the key update before actually reaching context expiration, or before exhausting the Sender Sequence Number space.
+If rekeying is not initiated ahead of these events, it may become practically impossible to perform rekeying with certain methods.

-Other specifications define a number of ways to accomplish this, as summarized below.
+Other specifications define a number of ways for rekeying OSCORE, which is summarized below.

 * The two peers can run the procedure defined in {{Section B.2 of RFC8613}}.
 That is, the two peers exchange three or four messages, protected with temporary Security Contexts adding randomness to the ID Context.